OpenMDAO/OpenMDAO/openmdao/docs/features/recording/basic_recording.rst

 Setting Recording Options
 +++++++++++++++++++++++++

-Once you have instantiated a recorder or recorders, There are many options that can be set in recorders, which will change the amount of information retained by the recorders.
+Once you have instantiated a recorder or recorders, there are many options that can be set in recorders, which will change the amount of information retained by the recorders.

 A basic example of how to set an option: